-The Heap Fragmentation diagram can be used to evaluate the fragmentation of the managed heap segments: Generation 1, 2, and large object heap.
-The latter is of main interest here as the large object heap fragmentation can be a serious issue (see .NET Memory Management Concepts).
+Use the Heap Fragmentation diagram to evaluate the fragmentation of the managed heap segments: Generation 1, 2, and large object heap.
+The latter is of main interest here as the large object heap fragmentation can be a serious issue (refer to .NET Memory Management Concepts).
 Clicking the diagram header will open the Group by Generations view for all objects in the snapshot.

 Heap segment name.

 Number of heaps within a segment.